Oslandia/workshop-3d/README.md

   chmod -R 777 data
 ```

-Put the database dump you want to restore in data/restore
+Put the database dump you want to restore in data/restore.
+See the *data* module to retrieve a database dump.

 ```
-  cp lyon.backup data/restore
+  cp lyon.sql data/restore/
 ```

 Download and run the container in your Ubuntu OS :